oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 ## Task 1: Enable Autonomous Data Guard

 >**IMPORTANT:**
 _If you are running this workshop in a LiveLabs hosted sandbox, please change the scaling values back to their original settings of 2 ECPU and 1 TB of storage, to enable the lab on activating disaster recovery using Data Guard to have sufficient resources.
-To do this, go back to the Autonomous Database details page and click the Manage scaling button.
+To do this, go back to the Autonomous AI Database details page and click the Manage scaling button.
 If you are running this workshop in your own tenancy and you have sufficient ECPUs and storage, you can skip this step._

 1. On your **Autonomous AI Database details** page, click the **Disaster recovery** tab.